-Isn’t that the line when someone tries to fix you up with a blind date — he or she has a great personality.
-It’s usually code word for ugly.
+Isn’t that the line when someone tries to fix you up with a blind date — he or she has a great personality?
+It’s usually a code word for ugly.

 Unlike in dating, in the case of target marketing, personality may be your golden ticket.

 Segmentation began in the 1950s and was dominated by demographic variables like age, income, and gender, not because these were the defining characteristics of consumers, but because that’s what information was available.
 Prior to the 1950s, in what marketers call the production era, most energies were focused on producing products and satisfying consumer wants and needs was inconsequential.
 But, with increased competition and more product differentiation, marketers like Smith argued for consumer segmentation as a tool for improved market performance.
 He argued:

 Segments should be based on consumer/user wants and a company should be better able to serve these needs when it has defined some segments within a larger market.

 By 1974, a formal definition of segmentation comes from a seminal paper published by Wind and Cardoza, which identifies market segments as: